SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DOM_DevOps/DOM_Designer/DOM_Designer_Excel_deployment.md

 1. Log in to DataMiner Cube with an account that has administrator rights.

 1. In the Automation app in DataMiner Cube, run the *DOM Designer* script.

-   When the DOM designer package has been installed, this script will be included in the folder `DOM\DOM Main scripts`.
+You can find this script in the folder `DOM\DOM Main scripts`.

 1. Click *Browse*.